Bread Financial Releases 2022 - GuruFocus.com

 - Creating possibilities for our communities by investing more than $9 million in the community, matching nearly $950,000 in associate community investment gifts and logging over 3,700 volunteer hours.

-Of particular note, the 2022 report is also the inaugural year for the Company to align its ESG disclosures in accordance with the Task+Force+on+Climate-related+Financial+Disclosures+%28TCFD%29for improved and increased reporting on its climate-related risks and exposures.
+Of particular note, the 2022 report is also the inaugural year for the Company to align its ESG disclosures in accordance with the Task Force on Climate-related Financial Disclosures (TCFD) for improved and increased reporting on its climate-related risks and exposures.
 In addition to the TCFD, Bread Financial also referenced other established ESG reporting frameworks and standards including, Sustainability Accounting Standards Board (SASB) Consumer Finance Standard and Global Reporting Initiative (GRI) in developing its reporting and disclosures framework.